This is the multi-page printable view of this section. Click here to print.

 RsyncUI adheres to the new concurrency model of Swift 6.

-Concurrency and asynchronous execution are important parts in Swift.
-The latest version of Swift simplifies the writing of asynchronous code using Swift async and await keywords, as well as the actor protocol.
-RsyncUI does not require concurrency, but concurrency is automatically introduced by using actors , async and await keywords.
-It is an objective to execute most work synchronous on the main thread as long as it does not block the GUI.
+Concurrency and asynchronous execution are important parts of Swift.
+The latest version of Swift simplifies writing asynchronous code using the async and await keywords, as well as the actor protocol.
+While RsyncUI doesn’t inherently require concurrency, it is automatically introduced through the use of actors, async, and await keywords.
+The objective is to execute most work synchronously on the main thread, provided it doesn’t block the GUI.

-The following tasks are executed asynchronous on threads from the CTP, adhering to the actor protocol:
+The following tasks are executed asynchronously on threads from the CTP, adhering to the actor protocol:

-- JSON data decoding, asynchronous decoding which inherits the thread from the actor reading data
+- JSON data decoding: asynchronous decoding that inherits the thread from the actor reading data

 - read and sort log records